junior42fr/DFIR-Laptop/README.md

 INFORMATION
 -----------
 The credential for the VM (in VirtualBox) are "analyste/analyste".
-You can change that easily before the execution by modifing last lines in "Ubuntu.json" Be aware to modify "Forensic.sh" too (line : 	sudo mount -t auto /home/analyste/VBoxGuestAdditions.iso /media/cdrom)
+You can change that easily before the execution by modifying last lines in "Ubuntu.json" Be aware to modify "Forensic.sh" too (line : 	sudo mount -t auto /home/analyste/VBoxGuestAdditions.iso /media/cdrom)

+You can change the default size (80Go) for the VM by modifying the file "Ubuntu.json" (line : "disk_size": "80000")

 KNOWN ISSUE
 -----------